yearn/tokenized-strategy/SPECIFICATION.md

 This can be used in an emergency or simply to retire a vault.

 Once a strategy is shutdown or paused, management or emergencyAdmin can also call `emergencyWithdraw(amount)`.
 Which will tell the strategy to withdraw a specified `amount` from the yield source and keep it as idle in the vault.
-This function will also do any needed updates to totalDebt and totalIdle, based on amounts withdrawn to assure withdraws continue to function properly.
+This function performs no accounting update at call time, so the rescue path has no dependency on the strategy's asset estimate.
+Any profit or loss caused by the unwind prices into views through simulated totals and is realized by the next state-changing accrual or report.

 All other emergency functionality is left up to the individual strategist.